 It’s a strange predicament: Although there are more job openings now than there were at this same time last year, millions of Americans are unemployed.
-There are a bunch of different reasons, from fears about spreading Covid-19 to the inability to find childcare.
+There are many different reasons, from fears about spreading Covid-19 to the inability to find childcare.

 As a result, we’ve seen a surplus of unfilled jobs.
 If you’re wondering where to hire the right candidates, we recommend checking out our sponsor, LinkedIn.
 How does it stack up against competitors Craigslist and ZipRecruiter?
 Check out our handy comparative guide and you’ll be well on your way to finding qualified employees.